Maximizing a Submodular Function with Bounded Curvature under an Unknown Knapsack Constraint

 A central technique for solving submodular maximization problems with a known or unknown knapsack capacity are greedy algorithms, and this work is no exception.
 Disser et al.~\cite{DBLP:journals/siamdm/DisserKMS17} compare the solution obtained by their policy with a greedy algorithm called \textsc{MGreedy} that either takes the greedy sequence or the first item that does not fit the knapsack anymore.
 As discussed by Kawase et al.~\cite{DBLP:journals/siamdm/KawaseSF19} this approach seems difficult to apply to submodular functions because the greedy sequence is different for different sizes of the knapsack due to the substitute effects among the items for the objective.
 They instead single out valuable items that provide a significant ratio of the optimum solution.
 This approach, however, comes at the expense of a much lower robustness factor.

+Actually, we can show that it is impossible to find deterministic policies that are always at least as good as \textsc{MGreedy} in the submodular setting.
 We circumvent this issue by analyzing a different kind of greedy algorithm that we call \textsc{AGreedy} and that seems to be more compatible with robust policies.
-We first analyze this algorithm for the case of a known knapsack capacity in Section~\ref{sec:known} and show that it provides an approximation guarantee as in \eqref{eq:results}.
+In Section~\ref{sec:known}, we provide a tight analysis for this algorithm for the case of a known knapsack capacity and show that its approximation guarantee is the factor given in \eqref{eq:results}.
 As a byproduct of our analysis, we further obtain that the \textsc{MGreedy} algorithm also has the approximation guarantee as in \eqref{eq:results}.
 This generalizes a result of Wolsey~\cite{DBLP:journals/mor/Wolsey82} who analyzed this algorithm only for the general submodular case where $c=1$.
-In Section~\ref{sec:robust}, we then devise a robust policy that achieves a robustness ratio that is at least as good as the approximation guarantee of \textsc{AGreedy}.
+In Section~\ref{sec:robust}, we then devise an adaptive policy that achieves a robustness that is at least as good as the approximation guarantee of \textsc{AGreedy}.